romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which types of programming languages does CodeQL scanning support?
+Q: Which types of programming languages does CodeQL scanning support?
 <details><summary>Show the answer</summary><p>

 - **Both compiled and interpreted languages**